By Calvin Gower, Trüpp.

 11 ways to gracefully handle employee termination

 Employee terminations are uncomfortable for all parties involved.
 As a result, employers tend to avoid thinking about the topic until we absolutely have to.
 This article takes a step back to look at the bigger picture of terminations and gives key tips for handling the process in the best way possible.

 Should an at-will employer provide reasons for separations?

-Even as an at-will employer, providing a reason for an employee termination is highly recommended.
-This article explains why it is considered best practice to provide a reason regardless of your legal obligation.
+Even as an at-will employer, providing a reason for employee termination is highly recommended.
+This article explains why it is considered the best practice to provide a reason regardless of your legal obligation.

 Making exit interviews count